DellGEOS/AzureStackHOLs/lab-guides/05-LifecycleManagerDeepDive/readme.md

 ![](./media/powershell13.png)

-Or you can simply select action plan you want
+Or you can simply select action plan you want (in this case I selected Action Plan for adding node - Scale-Out operation)

 ```PowerShell
 [xml]$Progress=($ActionPlans | Out-GridView -OutputMode Single -Title "Please Select Action plan you want to explore").ProgressAsXml